klieret/collaborative-programming-github/slides.md

 ::right::

-** Bonus tasks**
+**Bonus tasks**

 1. Edit the text & title of your issue
 2. Add a comment mentioning another participant
 3. Use an emoji reaction
 4. Close & reopen your issue
 5. Check for other issues and comment there

+**Advanced**

+Open an issue with the [gh command line tool](https://cli.github.com/)

 ---
 layout: two-cols